 So it should come as no surprise that I build my to-do lists and marketing plans the same way.
 Let’s walk through how you can build a simple catering marketing plan.

 I like to create a simple bulleted checklist.
 Start with each month of the year as a heading.
-You will then put your strategies and tactics for each month as a sub head in your marketing plan outline.
+Then put your strategies and tactics for each month as a subheading in your marketing plan outline.

 The first place to start is with the “definitely” list.
 What do you know you will be doing in the next twelve months to promote catering?

 Email marketing should be one of the first strategies to hit your list.
-So under each month of the year, you will have a bullet called “Monthly Email”.
+Under each month of the year, you will have a bullet called “Monthly Email”.
 If you know your theme, go ahead and add it.